As parents, we can agree, buying gifts for kids can quickly spin out of control. Like

 If you need some fast and hard guidelines, try the want, need, wear, read rule.

 You’ll buy one item they want, one thing they need, an outfit and a book.

 Set a Budget Per Kid and Track it

 This is my personal rule.
 Each kid gets a specific amount of money spent on them, and I track it in a spreadsheet.
 When the money’s gone, it’s gone.

 I spend $200 each on my older daughters, aiming for high-quality items that will be useful for months to come.
-The budget for my 3-year-old is $100.
-This is because the items she wants are less expensive, and I don’t want to junk up my house with a ton of toys.
+The budget for my 3-year-old is $100 since the items she wants are less expensive.

 Stick to Clutter Free Gifts

 If you’re sick of dealing with tons of toy clutter after Christmas, consider getting some of these clutter-free gifts instead.
 This doesn’t mean you have to buy zero toys, but you can greatly reduce the Christmas clutter chaos by being intentional with what you buy.

 Have your Kids get Rid of One Old Item for Every New Item

-If you’re in the midst of dealing with after-Christmas clutter, have your kids get rid of one of their old, similar items for every new gift they received.
+If you’re in the midst of dealing with after-Christmas clutter, have your kids get rid of one of their old, similar items for every new gift they receive.
 You can then donate all of the old items that are in good condition.

 Have Your Kids Lead a Toy Purge

 The best way to get kids to part with old toys is to let them lead the way.
 This is an incredibly effective strategy for kids who’ve been resistant to parting with their belongings in the past.

 “Have your kid be the leader.
 They can walk you through his/her room and toys, showing you the items that he no longer wants, uses, or plays with.